gutentags/system/README.md

 module identifier across package boundaries.

-In addition, System adds support for configuring module translators (text to JavaScript text), dependency analyzers, and compilers (text to module factory function).
+In addition, System adds support for configuring module translators (text to JavaScript text) and dependency analyzers.

 ## Examples of usage